SmirkZat/SmirkZat/README.md

     </tr>
     <tr>
             <td valign="text-top">
-Flippy Bird is a fast-paced, addictive arcade game where players control a bird trying to fly through a series of obstacles.
-Tap to make the bird flap its wings and avoid pipes, while trying to stay airborne for as long as possible.
-With simple one-tap controls and increasingly difficult levels, Flippy Bird challenges your reflexes and concentration.
-The pixel-art style and retro feel add a nostalgic charm to this challenging, fun-filled game.
+Counter Assailant is a fast-paced, semi-tower defense game blending shoot 'em up, run & gun, and action-adventure mechanics.
+Players defend key points from waves of enemies, combining strategic positioning and intense combat.
+Set in a pixel-art world, the game features a story-driven experience with dynamic action and challenging enemy patterns.
+Quick reflexes and tactical thinking are key to survival in this action-packed, strategic adventure.

 </td> <!--desc-->
       <td valign="text-top">Counter Assailant is a fast-paced, semi-tower defense game blending shoot 'em up, run & gun, and action-adventure mechanics.
 Players defend key points from waves of enemies, combining strategic positioning and intense combat.
 Set in a pixel-art world, the game features a story-driven experience with dynamic action and challenging enemy patterns.
 Quick reflexes and tactical thinking are key to survival in this action-packed, strategic adventure.</td> <!--desc-->